zchips/web-s10-context-api-mp-start/README.md

 #### 👉 TASK 3 - Move app state over to context

 The [App.js](./frontend/components/App.js) component is acting as the holder of application state.
-The slices of state and the state-changing functions are then passed to its child components.
+The slices of state and the state-changing functions are then passed to its child components using props.

 1. Copy all the state and callbacks from App over to your context provider.

-2. From inside [Quotes.js](./frontend/components/Quotes.js) and [QuoteForm.js](./frontend/components/QuoteForm.js), consume the slices of state and callbacks they need to function from context, instead props.
+2. From inside [Quotes.js](./frontend/components/Quotes.js) and [QuoteForm.js](./frontend/components/QuoteForm.js), consume the slices of state and callbacks they need to function from context, instead of using the ones arriving from props.

-3. Clean up the [App.js](./frontend/components/App.js) by removing all the state from it, and removing all the props it was passing to its child components in the old architecture.
+3. Clean up the [App.js](./frontend/components/App.js) by removing all state from it, and removing from the JSX all the props it was passing to its children in the old architecture.

 #### 👉 TASK 4 - Watch the Solution Video